ZackFra/Salesforce-Moxygen/README.md

 #### public void reset()

 Resets the tracking on queries and DML operations, does NOT reset the mock database records.
-This is used to reset the queried and DML after building out any required test data.
+This is used to reset the query and DML operation checks after building out any required test data.

+If you do a bunch of "doInsert" calls to populate the database, then mockDatabase.didAnyDML() will return true, which is not what we want to happen before any testing has begun.

 #### public void resetDML()